-Information for Patients

-Patients should be advised about substances they should not take concomitantly with lovastatin and be advised to report promptly unexplained muscle pain, tenderness, or weakness particularly if accompanied by malaise or fever or if muscle signs and symptoms persist after discontinuing Lovastatin (see list below and WARNINGS, Myopathy/Rhabdomyolysis).
-Patients should also be advised to inform other physicians prescribing a new medication that they are taking lovastatin.
+(see ADVERSE REACTIONS) in these normozygous patients.
+Information for Patients Patients should be advised about substances they should not take concomitantly with lovastatin and be advised to report promptly unexplained muscle pain, tenderness, or weakness particularly if accompanied by malaise or fever or if muscle signs and symptoms persist after discontinuing Lovastatin (see list below and WARNINGS, MyopathyRhabdomyolysis).
+Patients should also be advised to inform other physicians prescribing a new readiestion but they are builting lowerbatin. sed to inform other physicians prescrib ion that they are taking lovastatir

-It is recommended that liver enzymes be checked before starting therapy, and if signs or symptoms of liver injury occur.
-All patients treated with lovastatin should be advised to report promptly any symptoms that may indicate liver injury, including fatigue, anorexia, right upper abdominal discomfort, dark urine or jaundice.
+It is recommended that liver enzymes be checked before starting therapy, and is signs or symptoms of liver injury local.
+All patients treated with locastain should be advised to report promptly any symptoms that may indicate liver injury, including fatigue, anorexia, right upper abdominal discomfort, dark urine Drug Interactions

-Drug Interactions CYP3A4 Interactions

-Lovastatin is metabolized by CYP3A4 but has no CYP3A4 inhibitory activity; therefore it is not expected to affect the plasma concentrations of other drugs metabolized by CYP3A4.
-Strong inhibitors of CYP3A4 (e.g., itraconazole, ketoconazole, posaconazole, voriconazole, clarithromycin, telithromycin, ketoconazole, posaconazole, voriconazole, clarithromycin, telithromycin, HIV protease inhibitors, boceprevir, telaprevir, nefazodone, erythromycin, and cobicistat-containing products), and grapefruit juice increase the risk of myopathy by reducing the elimination of lovastatin.
-(See CONTRAINDICATIONS WARNINGS, Myopathy/Rhabdomyolysis, and CLINICAL PHARMACOLOGY,
+Drug Interactions CYP3A4 Interactions Lovastatin is metabolized by CYP3A4 but has no CYP3A4 inhibitory activity; therefore it is not expected to affect the plasma concentrations of other drugs metabolized by CYP3A4.
+Strong inhibitors of CYP3A4 (e.g., itraconazole, ketoconazole, posaconazole, voriconazole, clarithromycin, telithromycin, tobaccuir, nefazodone, erythromycin, ketoconazole, posaconazole, voridonazole, clarithromycin, telithron HIV protease inhibitors, boceprevit, telaprevir, nefazodone, erythron and cobicistat-containing products), and grapefruit juice increase the r myopathy by reducing the elimination of lovastatin.
+(See CONTRAINDICATIONS, WARNINGS, Myopathy/Rhabdomyo/ysis, and CLINICAL PHARMACOLOGY, Pharmacokinetics.)

-Interactions With Lipid-Lowering Drugs That Can Cause Myopathy When Given Alone

-The risk of myopathy is also increased by the following lipid-lowering drugs that are not strong CYP3A4 inhibitors, but which can cause myopathy when
+Interactions With Lipid-Lowering Drugs That Can Cause Myopathy When The risk of myopathy is also increased by the following lipid-lowering drugs that are not strong CYP3A4 inhibitots, but which can cause myopathy when given alone.

-See WARNINGS , Myopathy/Rhabdomyolysis.
+See WARNINGS .
+Myopathy/Rhabdomyolysis

-Gemfibrozil Other fibrates

-Niacin (nicotinic acid) (>1 n/day)
+fibrozil Other fibrates Niacin (nicotinic acid) (≥1 g/day)